awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 ## Launch types<a name="requires_compatibilities"></a>

 When you register a task definition, you specify the launch type to use for your task\.
-For more information, see [Amazon ECS Launch Types](launch_types.md)\.
+For more information, see [Amazon ECS launch types](launch_types.md)\.

 The following parameter is allowed in a task definition: